Is a behavior chart effective in modifying children’s undesirable behavior?

 A behavior chart is a type of positive reinforcement used to encourage children to adopt a new behavior.
 Whenever the child carries out a desired behavior, a point, a sticker or a token is rewarded.
 When the child has saved up a predetermined number of points, those points can be exchanged for a prize, such as a toy, extra allowance or delayed bedtime.

-Deemed as one of the easiest behavior modification tools, behavior charts and sticker charts are widely used by parents at homes as well as by teachers in classrooms (in classrooms, they’re usually called “token economy systems”1).
+Deemed as one of the easiest behavior modification tools, behavior charts are widely used by parents at home and teachers in classrooms.

-Using a behavior chart to improve your child’s behavior is simple.
+Using a behavior chart to improve your child’s challenging behavior is simple.

 Shared your ice cream with your sister?
 You’ve earned three points.